 We can use our taxonomy to survey some of the research and commercial location technologies that are representative of the location-sensing field.
-Table 1 summarizes the properties of these technologies.
-In the table, the open circles indicate that the systems can be classified as either absolute or relative, and the checkmarks indicate that localized location computation (LLC) or recognition applies to the system.
+Tables 1 and 2 summarize the properties of these technologies.
+In Table 1, the open circles indicate that the systems can be classified as either absolute or relative, and the checkmarks indicate that localized location computation (LLC) or recognition applies to the system.
 Physical-symbolic and absolute-relative are paired alternatives, and a system is usually one or the other in each category.